ronand97/air_quality_sensor/README.md

 https://www.gov.uk/government/statistics/air-quality-statistics/concentrations-of-particulate-matter-pm10-and-pm25

 I recently moved to London, known for its poor pollution, and have set the sensor up to take a reading every 10 minutes in my living room.
+The data is uploaded to a Cassandra DB instance on DataStax (chosen for its generous free tier).

 Since I'm in the same borough as the world's densest air quality sensor network (https://www.airlabs.com/worlds-densest-air-quality-sensor-network-aims-to-revolutionise-understanding-of-air-pollution-in-urban-spaces/) I should be able to match my measurements up with theirs!

 ## Taking sensor readings
 I found this bit very fiddly and there are lots of wild code snippets online to take sensor readings.
 Most work, but I could not get to work reliably and some are written horrifically.
 After many weeks of fiddling around I settled on using this repo: